About UTRA

 Section B – Membership Applications

-Application for membership to the Upstate Total Rewards Association shall be made via a form approved by the Membership/Treasury Committee.
-The appropriate membership fee must accompany the application.
-The application will be reviewed by the Membership/Treasury Committee for acceptance or decline.
+Application for membership to the Upstate Total Rewards Association shall be made via an online form approved by the Executive Committee.
+The appropriate membership fee, when applicable, must accompany the application.
+The application will be reviewed by the Executive Committee for acceptance or decline, if applicable.

 Section D - Membership Responsibility